kfkonrad/klone/README.md

 ### `[domain_alias]`

 In `[domain_alias]` you can alias domains to arbitrary strings.
-This allows you to change the part of the reopo's path that's calculated from the URL.
+This allows you to change the part of the repo's path that's calculated from the URL.
 By default this is the first part of the FQDN up until the first dot, e.g. `github.com` -> `github` or `foo.example.com` -> foo.